sorrymint/oldCLubSite/meetingNotes/2024-2025/Apirl30.md

 Learn [jekyllrb](https://jekyllrb.com/).
 Stretch your design muscles.

-Time: 2pm
+* Time: 3pm
-Where: ATC 200
+* Where: ATC 200
-Day of the week: ???
+* Day of the week: Tuesday??

 ### Game Night

-When: April 30th, 3pm
+* When: May 12th, 3pm
-Where: ATC 200
+* Where: ATC 200
-What Game: Switch Sports
+* What Game: Switch Sports

 Please bring:
 - Game console and cables.